A WW II story? Or a love story?

 His bayonet nudged the unlocked door.

 A kerosene lamp on the fireplace mantle illuminated a kitchen.
-On the wooden dinner table were two dirty cups and plates and a cast-iron frying pan, its handle extending over the table edge.
+On the wooden dinner table were two used cups and plates and a cast-iron frying pan, its handle extending over the table edge.
 A weapon, maybe, for the sallow-faced, middle-aged woman hiding under the table.
-Huddled close to her was a wispy girl of about ten years.
+Huddled close to her was a wispy girl of about ten.
 Curled up on their knees, they were whispering to each other.